Thomas Assessment Guides

 Thomas Behaviour assessment

-The Thomas Behaviour assessment (also known as the PPA, or Personal Profile Analysis) is a behavioural profile that provides a non-critical behavioural analysis of a person, designed to emphasis their strengths.
+The Thomas Behaviour assessment (also known as the PPA, or Personal Profile Analysis) is a behavioural profile that provides a non-critical behavioural analysis of a person, designed to emphasise their strengths.

 When completing the Behaviour assessment there are no right or wrong answers and you cannot pass or fail.
 Your response will highlight specific strengths and provide meaningful information to help you meet the demands of your environment, be it in the workplace, classroom or in sporting pursuits.